 Warranties and Guarantees

 AfterSails products are made from recycled materials.
 Evidence of use, wear, and discoloration is to be expected and is a normal part of the product.
-All new UV-resistant polyester thread is used in the sewing of the products and the workmanship is guaranteed for a period of 30 days.
-Defects in workmanship (excluding dog and cat toys) will be repaired or replaced at AfterSails' sole discretion for 30 days from the date of purchase.
-Contact firstname.lastname@example.org for further details.
+All-new UV-resistant polyester thread is used in the sewing of the products, and the workmanship is guaranteed for a period of 30 days.
+Defects in workmanship will be repaired or replaced at AfterSails' sole discretion for 30 days from the date of purchase.
+Contact email@example.com for further details.
 Otherwise, all sales are final.

-Custom orders are sometimes accepted subject to availability of time and materials.
-Quotes for custom orders can be made upon request to email@example.com.
+Custom orders are accepted subject to availability of time and materials.
+Quotes for custom orders can be made upon request to firstname.lastname@example.org.
 If a quote is accepted, a non-refundable deposit of 50% must be made before the work is started.
-AfterSails now also does minor sail and canvas repairs, including fasteners.
-Contact us for details.

 Modern sails are made from a variety of synthetic materials.
 While Dacron is the most common, newer laminates are increasingly being used.
 AfterSails products may vary in composition depending on the availability of materials at the time.